-As we mentioned earlier, the library commands are divided into three groups, the main library commands, the package commands, and the readlib commands.
-What distinguishes these groups is how the commands in them are loaded into Maple.
+As we mentioned earlier, the library commands are divided into two subgroups, the main library commands and the package commands.
+What distinguishes these two subgroups is how the commands in them are loaded into Maple.

 The main library commands are commands that are automatically loaded into Maple whenever you use them.
 So main library commands are just as convenient to use as built in commands.
 The main library commands are fairly numerous.
 These are the commands that most Maple users use most of the time.